brave/brave-core/components/brave_ads/core/internal/common/unittest/README.md

     const URLResponseMap url_responses = {
       "/foo/bar", {
         {
-          net::HTTP_OK, "An example response with a <time:+7 days> timestamp" }
+          net::HTTP_OK, "An example response with a timestamp <time:+7 days> in the not too distant future" }
       }
     }